porsager/wright/README.md

   // Activates Hot module reloading.
 This will inject any
   // changed javascript files, and then run the global function
   // with the changed path as argument { path: 'file.js' }.
-  run     : String        // Global function to call on change
+  run     : String,       // Global function to call on change

   // The JS property dynamically injects scripts without
   // touching the file system.
 You can add your build scripts